 Executive Vice President and General Manager, Early Phase

-Mike Mencer, Executive Vice President and General Manager of the Early Phase Business Unit for Worldwide Clinical Trials, has more than 25 years of experience in drug development and research.
+Mike Mencer, Executive Vice President and General Manager, Early Phase for Worldwide Clinical Trials, has more than 25 years of experience in drug development and research.
 His career encompasses both the science and the business of therapeutic investigational research and includes oversight of multi-site, multi-country investigational projects.
 Providing strategic leadership to Worldwide’s Early Phase team, he ensures sponsors start their novel therapies off on the right foot.

 ABOUT MIKE MENCER

 Before joining Worldwide, Mike was the executive director of business development operations for Advanced Enrollment Solutions, a subsidiary of PPD.
 He was also the managing director of DMM Triangle Services, LLC, a consulting firm engaged in assisting small and start-up companies to integrate business strategy with CMC operations, establish operational excellence practices, optimize business development operations, and provide general management consulting.